tock/tock/doc/courses/sosp/capsule.md

 1. How are capsules isolated from one another, such that one cannot access the other's memory?
-2. What is `\`static` and why does the kernel use it for many references?
+2. What is `` `static`` and why does the kernel use it for many references?

-#### 3. Read the Tock boot sequence (15m)
+#### 3. The Tock boot sequence (15m)

 Open `boards/hail-sosp/src/main.rs` in your favorite editor.

+> Note that's `hail-sosp`, not `hail`!

 This file defines a modified version of the Hail platform for this tutorial: how it boots, what capsules it uses, and what system calls it supports for userland applications.
 This version of the platform includes an extra capsule, which you will write.

+If you build the `hail-sosp` board, Rust will emit a preview of coming attractions as it warns about some of the unused stubs we've included:

+    ...
+    warning: field is never used: `light`
+     --> /Volumes/code/helena-project/tock/capsules/src/sosp.rs:9:5
+      |
+    9 |     light: &'a AmbientLight,
+      |     ^^^^^^^^
+    ...

 ##### 3.1 How is everything organized?